ps2alerts/stack/README.md

 -- websocket
 ```

-Run command `sudo ansible-playbook init.yml` and Ansible will ensure you have the correct commands etc.
+Run command `ansible-playbook init.yml -K` and provide your sudo password.
+Ansible will ensure you have the correct commands etc.

 ### Houston, we are a go! :rocket: